KletskovG/AuthService/README.md

 # AuthService
-Microservice for authorization on Node.js and JWY
+Microservice for authorization on Node.js and JWT